 Hire and train your associates and guides

-You may need to hire tour managers, a booking manager, a tour guide, or train these roles to your current personnel.
+You may need to hire tour managers, a booking manager, or a tour guide or train these roles to your current personnel.
 They may have professional qualifications or be beginners.
-Just make sure they are really passionate about what they do!
+Just make sure they are passionate about what they do!

-Your operators will most probably need to be instructed about your practices and operations anyway.
+Your operators will probably need to be instructed about your practices and operations.
 There are online certification courses in adventure tourism, but tour operators usually need time in the field to develop their skills.

-Of course, it’s crucial to hire tour guides and qualified tour operators who know the suitable languages and other local customs.
+Of course, hiring tour guides and qualified tour operators who know suitable languages and other local customs is crucial.
 Tour operators must be knowledgeable about the destinations they are taking people to.
-They also need to be outgoing and personable so that your guests feel at ease.
+They must also be outgoing and personable so your guests feel at ease.

 Know your numbers

-It’s nice to know the required resources to calculate the operating costs before starting a tour operator business.
+It’s nice to know the required resources to calculate the operating costs before you start a tour operator business.
 These could be things such as special equipment or assets.
 Are you looking for a great office location for offline sales?
-Whatever you are planning, keep that in mind so that you can budget for that later.

 Your financial plan is a projection of revenues and cost structures for your tour company for the first five or so years of operations.
-It will comprise sales of the ticket and expenses for employee salaries and details like tax, marketing spending, asset losses, interest on loans, and more.
+It will comprise ticket sales, expenses for employee salaries, and details like tax, marketing spending, asset losses, interest on loans, and more.